ccorcos/meteor-any-db/README.md

 # Meteor Any-db

 This package allows you to use Meteor with any database or data source.
 Rather than have a mini-database on the client, we simply have a subscription/cursor object that represents the results of a server-side query.
-With the help of merge-box, we're still only sending the minimal amount of data to the client.
+With the help of merge-box, we're only sending the minimal amount of data to the client.

 The most basic implementation is simply polling and diffing the results of a query over some interval for each user's subscription.
 Note that this query can return arbitary data -- data from a database query, or some 3rd party REST API.

 You can also turn off polling and simply trigger a "refresh" from the client.
-Rather than using a `Meteor.method` to get data from the server, this will efficiently sent only the changes down to the client.
+Rather than using a `Meteor.method` to get data from the server, this will efficiently send only the changes down to the client.

-You can also define dependencies for your publications so that you can trigger those publications to refresh elsewhere in your code (typically on a database write).
-This gives you instantaneous reactivity (check out the [chatroom](/examples/chatroom/) example built with Neo4j).
+You can also define dependencies for your publications so that you can trigger those publications to refresh elsewhere on the server (typically on a database write).
+This gives you instantaneous reactivity.

-Lastly, this package supports any datasource that supports [`Cursor.observeChanges`](observeChanges).
-Thus, you can use it with Mongo right now, and it could easily support other databases with realtime changefeeds.
+Lastly, this package can reactively publish any datasource that supports [`Cursor.observeChanges`](observeChanges).
+Thus, you can use it with Meteor's Mongo package as-is, and it could easily support other databases with realtime changefeeds.

 **Help**

 I could use some help building database drivers for other databases.
 This gets a little tricky when it comes to wrapping their API into fibers.
 I've been trying to do this with RethinkDB and failing.

 ## How it works